editor, journalist, writer, publicist, marketer & strategist

 Simplyjen Creative Consulting Inc began with Virgin American and Virgin Australia and grew organically.
 Since becoming a consultant Jen’s used her knowledge of MEDIA + BRANDS + CELEBRITIES extensive contacts with all three to successfully help launch brands, strategizing how to get everything from a toothpaste to an app into the pop culture conversation.
 She’s also done PR A to Z for several high profile events, from red carpet management to media and talent invites, sponsorships and post pitching.
 She’s done influencer marketing for brands including Lenovo, Dagne Dover, KOIO and even buzz PR for a presidential campaign, while continuing to freelance for magazines, cast and co-produce indie comedy It’s Gawd (on Amazon Prime beginning July 14) and pen a fiction novel (currently being made into a feature film) with former NFL player Dhani Jones.

 A hybrid New Yorker and Angeleno with Texas roots, Jen has the hustle to get the job done, while keeping her clients calm and embracing the process.

-A firm believer in balance, when not ‘working,’ she enjoys traveling, hiking, reading, yoga, new adventures and quiet nights enjoying a bottle of cheap wine with friends.
+A firm believer in balance, when not ‘working,’ she enjoys traveling, hiking, reading, yoga and spontaneous new adventures.